Myths of Kamakhya Temple

+The accurate date of the original temple is not known.
+It is believed that, the temple is an ancient one.
+It was rebuilt in 1665, after being destroyed by Muslim invaders.
+Sacrifices are still very much part of worship here.
 There is a legend attached to the history of the temple, which goes way back to the mythological age.
-According to the legend, Sati the wife of Lord Shiva took her life at a 'Yagna' ceremony that had been organized by her father Daksha, because she could not bear the insults hurled at her husband by her father.
-On hearing the news of his wife's death, Shiva, the destroyer of all that was evil flew into a rage and punished Daksha by replacing his head with that of a goat.
+According to the legend, ‘Sati’ the wife of Lord Shiva took her life at a 'Yagna' ceremony that had been organized by her father Daksha, as she could not bear the insults hurled at her husband by her father.
+On hearing the news of his wife's death, Shiva, the destroyer of all evil flew into a rage and punished Daksha by replacing his head with that of a goat.
 Torn between misery and blind fury, Shiva picked up the corpse of his beloved wife Sati and performed a dance of destruction called the 'Tandava'.

-The Kamakhya Temple has a beehive like shikhara.
+The Kamakhya Temple has a beehive like ‘shikhara’.
 Some of the sculptured section seen here are of interest.
 There are images of Ganesha, Chamundeswari, dancing features etc. The temple is a natural cave with a spring.
 Down a flight of steps to the bowel of earth, is located a dark, mysterious chamber.
 Here, draped with a silk sari and covered with flowers, is kept the "matra yoni".
 There is no image of Shakti here.
-Within a corner of a cave in the temple, there is a sculptured image of the Yoni of the Goddess, which is the object of reverence.
+Within a corner of a cave in the temple, there is a sculptured image of the ‘Yoni’ of the Goddess, which is the object of reverence.
 A natural spring keeps the stone moist.
-Other temples on the Neelachala hill include those of Tara, Bhairavi, Bhuvaneswari and Ghantakarna with all its enigmatic splendour and picturesque locale, the Kamakhya Temple is one of the most astounding structures, not only in Assam, but also in the whole of India.
+Among the other temples on the Neelachala hill include those of Tara, Bhairavi, Bhuvaneswari and Ghantakarna with all its enigmatic splendour and picturesque locale, the Kamakhya Temple is one of the most astounding structures, not only in Assam, but also in the whole of India.